happyheppler/Thinkful/README.md

 # Thinkful
-Repository for my Thinkful data science assignments
+Repository for my Thinkful data science assignments from Module 6